lucifer1518/cyart-vapt-team/Week 2/Scan Reports/Readme.md

+Documents:
-This folder contains all the files from the various scans performed.
+- This folder contains all the files from the various scans performed.